-The Hummingbird Bakery gingerbread man recipe will make perfect gingerbread men every time.
-It's so easy to follow - and not forgetting, delicious too!
+The Hummingbird Bakery gingerbread man recipe makes delicious little gingerbread men every time.
+Let's get cracking!

 A good gingerbread men recipe is essential to any family recipe collection.
 And this one is a great addition to your cohort.
 To make this gingerbread men recipe, you don’t have to use a gingerbread man shaped cookie cutter if you don't fancy, but it’s so much fun to decorate each one individually, giving each a different outfit and facial expression as you go!
 Leaving the dough to rest overnight makes the cookies better the next day, and once you've rolled and cut out your shapes pop them on a baking tray and into the fridge for another ten minutes to firm up again.
 This will help the gingerbread men keep their shape when cooking, giving nice clean lines for a professional looking gingerbread man.
 This recipe makes 24 gingerbread men (or women!), so you know you'll have enough to pass around family members or friends who come over for a cuppa.
 This easy gingerbread recipe is also perfect for making and decorating with kids and giving out as end of term gifts.
 If you're making them for Christmas, why not pop your gingerbread men into a cellophane bag and tie with a festive ribbon?
 We promise everyone will love getting this delicious gingerbread cookies as a gift!

 - 400g plain flour